 Spreading disease awareness is also a means of protection.
 Preventive measures should be taken by the government to fight the surge in new cases.
 According to provincial health minister of Punjab, Dr. Yasmeen Rashid, lady health workers have been recruited to spread disease awareness amongst the residents.
 However, little else is being done by the government to curb the rise of cases.
 Thus it falls upon the residents to take protective measures themselves.

 Despite the protective measures, if you contract dengue fever, then timely diagnosis and treatment are necessary.
-Book an appointment with a top general physician in Lahore, Multan and Islamabad through oladoc.com, or call our helpline at 042-3890-0939 for assistance to find the RIGHT professional for your concerns.
+Book an appointment with a top general physician in Islamabad, Multan and Islamabad through oladoc.com, or call our helpline at 042-3890-0939 for assistance to find the RIGHT professional for your concerns.